harvard-nrg/python-workshop/docs/files.md

 ## File context manager

-Forgetting to call `close()` is a common mistake.
+Forgetting to call `.close()` is a common mistake.
 Fortunately, the file object returned by `open()` supports the
 [context manager](https://docs.python.org/3/reference/datamodel.html#context-managers)
 interface.
-To use a context manager, you must wrap the function call in a [`with` statement](https://docs.python.org/3/reference/compound_stmts.html#the-with-statement)
+To use a context manager, you wrap the function call in a [`with` statement](https://docs.python.org/3/reference/compound_stmts.html#the-with-statement)

 ```python